lxn2/food-trucks/README.md

 3. Implement some machine learning to  determine FoodType based off of the fooditems key, rather than using pre-determined FoodTypes.

 4. Support filtering FoodTrucks by circular radius instead of box radius.

+# More from me
+[LinkedIn](www.linkedin.com/in/lynguyen60) - Everything about my professional experience and education

+[lynguyen.me](lynguyen.me) - My projects and blogs will go up here.
+Currently I have a blog where I walk through my thought process and complexity analysis for a brain teaser I did in Python.

+[Brain Teaser](https://github.com/lxn2/coding-challenges/blob/master/ExtraHop-knight-move-words-soln.py) - The brain teaser code that I mentioned above can be found here.

+Happy browsing! :)